FG-AI4H-TG-Symptom/fgai4h-tg-symptom-assessment-mmvb-backend/README.md

 $ make install_requirements
 ```

-To install test requirements, which includes tools for development, run
+To install test requirements, which includes tools for development (currently only pre-commit), run
 ```
 $ make install_test_requirements
 ```